-These gingersnaps have an much ginger as they do snap – which is a lot of both.
-No really… a LOT!
+These gingersnaps have as much ginger as they do snap - which is a lot of both.
 And I love them because of it.

-These gingersnaps don’t play around with their flavor either.
-They have twice the amount of dried ginger as most recipes and then some fresh ginger is added in too.
-But that wasn’t enough!
-The fine folks over at Cook’s Illustrated also added in black pepper and cayenne.
+These gingersnaps don't play around with their flavor either.
+They have twice the amount of dried ginger as most recipes (in addition to fresh ginger).
+Why not keep it going and add in some black pepper and cayenne as well.

 - pinch cayenne